JohnFromMars/BatchFromMarsPorject/README.md

-# BatchFromMarsPorject 1.1.2
+# BatchFromMarsPorject 1.1.3
 >This libarary provides some models of data processing that shoud make it easy to develop batch programs.
-Currently, it provides some simple models like sorting, comparing, merging, file reading, and writing to help you reach the specific data processing purposes.
+Currently, it provides some simple models like sorting, file reading, and writing to help you reach the specific data processing purposes.
 Please check the javadoc to get a complete overview of this library and to get an idea of which models you should use in your programs.

 # Example
 Please check more sample code in this dierctory to get a complete overview of this library.